 The Debt Office's assessment is that there is a low risk of large losses resulting from potential deposit insurance contributions in resolution.
-The institutions with the largest deposits have good creditworthiness, entailing a low likelihood of default and consequent resolution intervention.
 If resolution intervention were nevertheless required, there would have to be significant losses in the institutions to merit activating the deposit insurance scheme.
 In most cases, there would be good potential for recovering funds paid out under the scheme.